Panzer-Jack/Panzer-Jack/README.md

 I yearn to embark on intriguing endeavors and leave a subtle, lasting imprint on this vast world.

 I am a pragmatistic dreamer.
-I had many dreams: such as opening a hobby studio to do something interesting, becoming an indie game producer or finding a group of Like-minded Lab members do some interesting gizmos.
+I had many dreams: such as opening a hobby studio to do something interesting, becoming an indie game producer or full-time indie open sourceror.
 But for now, I'm going to put that aside for a moment and look for the reality.

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=Panzer-Jack&layout=compact" align="right" height="190">